Zambias New President Vows better Democracy After Landslide Win - UrduPoint

 Recalling that he had been arrested 15 times, Hichilema said: "We are not going into office to arrest those who arrested us."
 He added: "Once we restore the rule of law, we will see more economic investment."
 It was Hichilema's sixth bid for the top job and his third challenge to his bitter rival Lungu, 64, after losing to Lungu by a wafer-thin 100,000-vote margin in 2016.

-- 'Finally, he has done it!' - Thousands of supporters flocked onto the streets of Lusaka, erupting into song and dance, cheering and waving party flags.
+- 'My vote helped swing it' - Thousands of supporters flocked onto the streets of Lusaka, erupting into song and dance, cheering and waving party flags.

 The celebrations continued into the morning.